neo-apz/lanyon/index.md

 [Armando Fox](http://www.eecs.berkeley.edu/Faculty/Homepages/fox.html)
 and [David Patterson](http://www.eecs.berkeley.edu/Faculty/Homepages/patterson.html)
 into Persian.
-This is officially supported by the writers and I’m doing this with Dr. Ahmad Towhidi and Nima Towhidi.
-I’m really excited about this.
+This is officially supported by the writers and I’m really excited about this.
 You can find more information about it [here](http://www.saasbook.info/translations/ir).

 You can access my CV from the sidebar.